Misogyny Lives In Every Moment Of

 Advertisement

 We see a similarly woman-hating vein from the group of men who spend their days around a coffee shop’s table rating sex workers they visit.
-They criticize one woman’s “one dimensional oral,” another one’s “bad attitude,” and which workers are “fucked up.”
+They criticise one woman’s “one-dimensional oral”, another one’s “bad attitude” and which workers are “fucked up”.
 It’s possible these men are forgetting they’re the ones routinely going to these ladies to pay for sex — not the other way around.

-In all of these instances, Top Of The Lake isn't glorifying misogyny, it's simply reminding us it's lurking everywhere, even in the places that should hypothetically be paragons for justice.
-While we fight the patriarchy out here, we guess it's Elisabeth Moss's job to keep doing the work on our TV screens.
+In all of these instances, Top Of The Lake isn't glorifying misogyny, it's simply reminding us it's lurking everywhere, even in the places that should hypothetically be paragons of justice.
+While we fight the patriarchy out here, we guess it's Elisabeth Moss' job to keep doing the work on our TV screens.

 Advertisement